A strong sense of self-worth is essential for children as they grow into adults. Here are five ways to help your child strengthen their self-esteem

 It’s easy to break down self-esteem when you are attacking your children for mistakes that they make.
 It’s understandable to expect great things from your child, and to want them to push themselves to be better, but breaking them down for their failures while failing to raise them up for their successes is a quick way to build insecurities, rather than a confident attitude.
 Children have to understand that they’ll still be loved and encouraged despite mistakes.
 Help your child develop a growing mindset by understanding that they can learn from and improve through failures.

 USE POSITIVE COMMUNICATION

 Parenting can be tough, but it doesn’t have to be.
-With these tips, not only will you give your children’s confidence a boost, but you’ll also have children who will see the world as a much better place for everyone.
+With these tips, not only will you boost and strengthen your children’s confidence and self-esteem, but you’ll also have children who will see the world as a much better place for everyone.